Havrebjerg

 Havrebjerg is a village on Zealand, Denmark.
 It is located in Slagelse Municipality.

 History

 Maren Sørensen, considered to be the first female Danish priest, was ordained by Havrebjerg by the independent Grundtvigian priest Niels Dael in 1940.

 A community freezer was built in the village in 1951.
 In 1977, when household freezers became more common, the community freezer was disestablished.
 The building today acts as a museum for local history.
+A new history may be written as a family on the edge of the village started a "Wine-factory" in the start of 2020.
+It has already been noticed by some shops that reached to sell them.